 This guide will explain the installation process.
 Please contact us in Gitter or Slack if you have issues.

-Read Building to learn how to create the deployment artifacts.
+Read the Building to learn how to create the deployment artifacts.

 We provide a docker-compose configuration under: https://github.com/Squidex/squidex-docker/blob/master/standalone/docker-compose.yml